athaddius/STIRMetrics/README.md

 **Note:** For challenge submissions on the test set, the ground truth location files will be generated, and run by the challenge organizers on the non-publicly available 2025 challenge test split.

-### 2. Generate JSON for your estimated trackes
+### 2. Run your tracker: Generate JSON for your estimated tracks

-Then generate a json file of tracked points predicted by your model using (select whatever you want when testing for `num_data`, and modify the random seed for different sets).
+Generate a json file of tracked points predicted by your model.
+When testing, select whatever number of sequences you want to use for `num_data`, and modify the random seed (in the code) to obtain different sets.

 ```
 python datatest/flow2d.py --num_data 7 --showvis 0 --jsonsuffix test --modeltype <YOURMODEL> --ontestingset 1